lumeland/theme-ebook/src/index.md

 I saw a bay from which a monster rose, dark as the water, inchoate as fog.
 It was no invader; it had been there from the beginning.
-It was spiteful and jealous, a dragon guarding its hoard against thieves, against life, against change, but a figure opposed it, a warrior, her head circled in flame---
+It was spiteful and jealous, a dragon guarding its hoard against thieves, against life, against change, but a figure opposed it, a warrior, her head circled in flame

-I saw a bay---I was the bay---I was lost---
+I saw a bayI was the bayI was lost

 Then, I felt myself being reeled in, a fish on a line, dragged back through the worlds I'd traversed, a kaleidoscope of possibilities, until I landed with a wet